Do you want a stress free life? Do self-care the right way with these easy tips.

 Self-Care Driven Anxiety

-What can happen from feeling badly that your self-care routine is nowhere comparable to the "models" of well-being?
+What can happen from feeling bad that your self-care routine is nowhere comparable to the "models" of well-being?
 A lot of people might feel or develop anxiety over this.
 The wellness industry in many ways has increased spaces for mental health awareness and made great improvements.

 However, there is also a more business-marketing targeted side that has just created another way to be 'perfect.'
 Influencing people to want to achieve this level of ‘perfection,’ like the perfect body or diet, and more recently the perfect self-care routine.